-F1 Sprint changes the entire weekend format, with qualifying moving to Friday afternoon, which is used to determine the grid for the Sprint.
+F1 Sprint changes the entire weekend format, with qualifying moving to Friday afternoon (which sets the grid for Sunday’s race), and a Sprint Shootout session on Saturday (which sets the grid for the Sprint race).
 F1 Sprint is a 100 km race that takes place on the Saturday afternoon.
-The results of the Sprint will determine the grid for the Grand Prix on Sunday.

-Sprint race weekends are very different from a standard race weekend, and there are a lot of factors to consider during an F1 Sprint race weekend.
+Sprint race weekends are very different from a standard race weekend.
 The stakes are much higher and one small mistake could be costly for a driver.
-Below, we go through F1 sprint races in more detail.
+Below, I go through F1 sprint races in more detail, explaining how it works, when they happen, and how the Sprint Shootout works.

 How Does The F1 Sprint Work?